munkhdorj-m/11th-Python-Review-4/README.md

 **Problem:**

-Input n numbers from the user.
-Write each number to a file called numbers.txt, one number per line.
+Input n numbers as list and write each number to a file called numbers.txt, one number per line.

 **Example:**

     Example Input:
-        5
-        10 20 30 40 50
+        [10,20,30,40,50]

     File Output (numbers.txt):
         10